miohtama/opsec/source/team/index.rst

+Links:

+- `SSH login with Google Authenticator TTOP two-factor <http://sam.xnet.tk/2014/09/ubuntu-2-factor-login-public-key-google-authenticator/>`_

 Server login keys are audited
 ==============================================================

-**A real-time method of maintaining and revoking keys across all servers is used?**
+**A real-time method of maintaining and revoking keys across all servers is used?** Yes / No

 In any point of time, the system administrators of the company can revoke any key in the whole organization.
 Full audit logs of key usage is available and stored separately.
 This allows quickly to address issues when a key compromise is suspected.